Whangārei: Religious and state-integrated schools

 Pompallier Catholic College (opened in 1971) is a Catholic state integrated co-educational secondary school (years 7 to 13) with a roll of 560 and a decile ranking of 7, located in the suburb of Maunu.
 It is the only Catholic secondary school in Northland serving the wider district.

 Saint Francis Xavier Catholic School, the city's Catholic primary school, located in the suburb of Whau Valley adjacent to the Catholic Parish.

 Christian Renewal School is a composite state integrated co-educational secondary and primary (years 1–13) school with a roll of 201.
 Around 110 of those students are in high school (years 9–13), as of June 2018.
 The school was established in 1993 and integrated into the state system in 1997.
 The secondary half of the school is situated upstairs, and the primary downstairs.
 The school operates in the Christian Renewal buildings, beside the Renew Church work buildings and auditorium.

 Excellere College, a Christian school (years 1–13) located in the northern suburb of Springs Flat.
-One half of the school is secondary, and the other half being primary.
+One half of the school is secondary, and the other half is primary.
 There are 205 students at this school.

 The Whangārei Adventist Christian School, located at Whau Valley Road, has been operating for some 50 years and is the second oldest of the independent Christian schools in Whangārei as well.
 It was formerly called the Whangārei Seventhday Adventist School.
 Over 30 students attend the school, as of June 2018.